openemr/openemr/API_README.md

 - [@bradymiller](https://github.com/bradymiller)

 ### Prerequsite
-Enable this API service in OpenEMR menu: Administration->Globals Connectors tab.
+Enable this API service in OpenEMR menu: Administration->Globals->Connectors->"Enable OpenEMR REST API"

 ### Using API Internally
 There are several ways to make API calls from an authorized session and maintain security: